This section of Ch. 6 will cover the following topics:

 - audience and tone

 Often in college, you will be asked to write short responses, whether to a reading assignment or on an essay test.
-An instructor will ask you to respond to a short story, explain the main points in a chapter in a history textbook, or report back on a lab experiment.
+An instructor will ask you to respond to a short story, explain the main points in a chapter from your text, or report back on a lab experiment.
 Often these responses will be single paragraphs.
 Two common types of stand-alone paragraphs are summaries and evaluations.

 A summary is a significantly shortened version of another, longer piece.
 A summary gives only a general sense of the information, capturing the main ideas, without necessarily following the order or emphasis of the original.
 A summary is always written in your own words.